 Keith Gray, MD.
 President and CEO of University of Tennessee Medical Center (Knoxville).
 Dr. Gray is president and CEO of University of Tennessee Medical Center.
 Prior, he was executive vice president and chief medical officer at the University of Tennessee Medical Center–Knoxville.
 He has practiced surgical oncology at the medical center for 15 years, and has held various leadership positions throughout his tenure.
 He is passionate about health equity and the elimination of health disparities.
 Dr. Gray has delivered over 100 community lectures.

 Robert Grossman, MD.
 CEO of NYU Langone Health (New York City).
 Dr. Grossman has held the position of CEO for NYU Langone Health and dean of NYU Grossman School of Medicine since 2007.
-His role entails the leadership and guidance of over 45,000 employees, students and noncompensated faculty across six inpatient locations and more than 320 sites.
+His role entails the leadership and guidance of over 49,000 employees, students and noncompensated faculty across six inpatient locations and over 300 sites.
 One of his chief career achievements has been shaping NYU Langone Health into one of the premier academic medical centers in the nation.
 The NYU Grossman School of Medicine, renamed in his honor in 2019, has trained thousands of physicians and scientists who have left their mark on medical history since 1841.
 Dr. Grossman also helmed the unprecedented initiative of offering tuition-free medical education for all current and future students in its MD degree program.
-He also created a new curriculum for medical education, helped foster a partnership between NYU and NYU Langone Health, and increased NYU Langone's revenue to $10.7 billion in 2022.
+He also created a new curriculum for medical education and helped foster a partnership between NYU and NYU Langone Health.
+Each of these groundbreaking initiatives was fueled by Dr. Grossman’s collaborations with the Board of Trustees and institutional leadership to increase NYU Langone’s revenue from $2 billion in 2007 to more than $14.6 billion in 2024, including more than $4.9 billion in philanthropy since 2007.

 Fatih Mehmet Gul, MD.
 CEO of Fakeeh University Hospital, UAE and Vice President of UAE and Group Growth Office (Saudi Arabia).
 As CEO of Fakeeh University Hospital, Dr. Gul assumes overall responsibility for the hospital's operations, strategic direction, and management.
 His role involves promoting medical excellence and research at the hospital, and applying his expertise in various aspects of healthcare.
 He is also the vice president of UAE and Growth Group Office, where his strategic leadership help drive growth for various industries.